Liberty0day/NICEAVOCATE/README.md

 [+] The Installation is operational

 [1] Install full lab
-[2] If lab is installed, do you whant start machines ?
+[2] When the lab is installed, do you want to start machines ?
 [3] Remove all lab and restore original configuration

 [?]
-Give me your choice
+Give your choice
 [!]
 Example : 1
 ```
 ```